kdanial95/pkg-ngx-authology/README.md

 ## Installation

-You can install the Authology using npm.
+You can install the NgxAuthology using npm.
 Run the following command:

 ```
 npm install ngx-authology